 Notification Tap Behavior

-Defining an action on tap allows you to control the outcome of a tapped notification by directing your contacts to a destination of your choice.
+Defining Ation on tap allows you to control the outcome of a tapped notification by directing your contacts to a destination of your choice.

 - Open the app home screen - Links to the default app homepage.